LegendaryThien/cpsc3500-shell/HW4/README.md

 # Traffic Management Simulation

 ## Team Members and Contributions
-- [Your Name] - Implemented the core simulation logic, thread management, and synchronization
+- Anh-Thien Nguyen - Implemented the core simulation logic, thread management, and synchronization

 ## Threads and Their Functions
 1. Main Thread